 For your protection, academic computer labs and faculty/staff workstations are equipped with anti-virus software.
 These systems will automatically check for viruses and alert the University ITS Help Desk as required.

 If you receive electronic mail claiming to be a virus warning, please forward the message to firstname.lastname@example.org.
 Please do not send it to the campus community.
 Information Technology Services will investigate and will notify the campus.

-E-mail is an ideal tool for conveying information to millions of people.
-This information can be useful, irrelevant (Spam e-mails) or have malicious purposes (Phishing).
+Email is an ideal tool for conveying information to millions of people.
+This information can be useful, irrelevant (spam emails) or have malicious purposes (phishing).
 Cybercriminals have become very crafty to lure people into clicking on an attachment, a link or giving up their personal information.
-E-mails can look like legitimate messages coming from a trusted source, such as your bank, a friend or a family member.
-Always check with the source (by phone) before taking any further action with the e-mail.
+Emails can look like legitimate messages coming from a trusted source, such as your bank, a friend or a family member.
+Always check with the source (by phone or other means) before taking any action that may put you or your accounts at risk.

 - Spear phishing

 Spear Phishing is directed at specific group of people or companies.
 For example, cybercriminals can launch an attack on a business to get customers' information.
 Then assume the business identity to launch an attack against the customers, making the emails look authentic, thus increasing the attacker's probability of success.

 This happens when a legitimate, and previously delivered, email containing an attachment or link has its content and recipient address(es) taken and used to create an almost identical or cloned email.
 The attachment or link within the email is replaced with a malicious version and then sent from an email address spoofed to appear to come from the original sender.